PythonTrier/pythontrier.github.io/about.md

 Güterstraße 74<br/>
 54295 Trier.<br/><br/>

-They are announced and coordinated through the group's MeetUp page; however, the meet inormation is also presented on this site.
+They are announced and coordinated through the group's MeetUp page; however, the meet information is also presented on this site.
 More detailed information can be found at [PythonTrier MeetUp](https://www.meetup.com/PythonTrier/).

 Google Maps:<br/>
 <a href="http://tinyurl.com/gppclhv">http://tinyurl.com/gppclhv</a>